yikaiyang/SS22-Knowledge-Graph/Report.md

 The predictions by TransE are scattered across a larger spatial area, however they are still in the nearby viccinity and positioned on major roads, and thus within the range of plausibility.
 ConvE's predictions are scattered widely across the entire city (Roßauer Brücke, Neubau Gürtel, Alser Strasse) and are thus very unplausible.
 One of those predicted location (Alser Strasse) resembles the almost exact position of a different TrafficIncident entity.
 ConvE was seemingly able to somehow detect and integrate that exact location in the predictions.
 Since ConvE concatenates embeddings of <head, relation> to an input matrix and subsequently uses convolution on it may have blurred the exact boundaries between the individual TrafficIncident entities and generalized the 'IS_NEARBY' relationship on the inputs of multiple different TrafficIncident entities.
 Furthermore the relatively low number of total Incidents (3) and low number of IS_NEARBY relationships (25) in the dataset (even though it generates negative samples I think) is also likely the cause for a rather disappointing result.

-It seems that the model RotatE does not only performs the best in the "synthetic benchmarks" in the training/test/evaluation split but also on this specific real-world scenario.
+It seems that the model RotatE does not only perform the best in the "synthetic benchmarks" in the training/test/evaluation split but also on this specific real-world scenario.
 Nevertheless, it should be mentioned that the meaningfulness of those results are limited since the KGE models in most cases never produce useful results when applied on other POIs/Roads/Incidents as shown in the second scenario:

 ### Scenario 2:
 In this scenario, a similar scenario is applied that was presented by the paper from Tan et. al. to demonstrate how KGEs can forecast traffic outcomes given a specific time: